Feedback and Criticism

 a.
 Hermeneutical/Exegetical Concerns

-Every preacher/teacher of the Bible is obligated to study principles of Biblical interpretation and meticulously study the Bible in order to accurately understand it, before they can attempt to explain it.
-A preacher is expected to stay true to the truth of the Bible in spite of cultural opinions.
+Every preacher/teacher of the Bible is obligated to study principles of biblical interpretation and meticulously study the Bible before they can attempt to explain it accurately.
+A preacher is expected to stay true to the Bible's truth despite cultural opinions.

 If one finds that a speaker is not following standard hermeneutical principles of Biblical interpretation, or had made gross exegetical errors (including exegetical fallacies) in understanding the Bible, then that would fall into this category.
-This includes any verse that is take out of context and a host of other ways that we can misinterpret the Bible.
+This includes any verse that is taken out of context and a host of other ways that we can misinterpret the Bible.
 Unfortunately, many people think that since the Bible is easily readable, it is also easily completely understandable.
-It is, of course, easily superficially understandable and yet, one can spend a lifetime studying it (as many do) and still not scratch its surface.
+It is, of course, easily superficially understandable, and yet, one can spend a lifetime studying it (as many do) without scratching its surface.

 For a sermon on (a few) hermeneutical principles: How to Catch a Pomfret